oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 Magelets can thrive in any of the main three mage paths (fire/poison, ice/lightning, cleric/priest/bishop).
-F/P magelets benefit from the fact that poison effects (from e.g. Poison Breath or Poison Mist) ignore the mage’s TMA.
+F/P magelets benefit from the fact that poison effects (from Poison Breath or Poison Mist) ignore the mage’s TMA.
 I/L magelets benefit from the strong crowd control and raw DPS of I/L skills.
 And, last but not least, clerics/priests/bishops benefit from the fact that Heal damage scales with LUK, as well as from the awesome utility skills provided by bishops.

 #### Subspecies